Short Notice Resignation Letter Examples (24 Hours Notice)

 Give two weeks’ notice (if possible)

-It is best to give the required two weeks’ notice, giving the employer ample time to find a replacement for your position and synchronize the transition process before your final day of employment.
-However, if this is not possible in your circumstances, it is best to ensure that you give as much advanced notice as possible.
+It is best to give the required two weeks’ notice, giving the employer ample time to find a replacement for your position and synchronizing the transition process before your final day of employment.
+However, if this is not possible in your circumstances, it is best to ensure that you give as much advance notice as possible.

 Writing a Short Notice Resignation Letter